Alana E. Fortna

 Area of Emphasis

-Alana Fortna is an associate in the Litigation, Environmental and Employment & Labor groups of Babst Calland.
+Alana Fortna is a shareholder in the Litigation, Environmental, Emerging Technologies, and Employment and Labor groups of Babst Calland.
 Ms. Fortna’s practice involves complex commercial litigation with a focus primarily on environmental litigation.
 In her environmental practice, she has experience representing clients in large-scale cost recovery actions under CERCLA and state law statutes, actions seeking injunctive relief under RCRA, and citizens’ suits brought under various federal statutes and regulatory programs including the Clean Water Act and the Clean Air Act.
 Her environmental litigation experience also includes representing businesses before the Pennsylvania Environmental Hearing Board in matters involving environmental permit appeals.
 Ms. Fortna also counsels clients on issues related to site remediation and pre-litigation matters involving responses to information requests, notice of liability letters and enforcement orders from state and federal agencies.
 She helps clients navigate environmental liability issues and negotiate settlements and consent decrees with state and federal agencies.
 Ms. Fortna also has experience defending clients in claims under the Age Discrimination in Employment Act (ADEA), the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA) and Title VII.
 She has represented clients in state court in Pennsylvania, as well as federal courts across the country.
 Ms. Fortna has significant federal appellate experience and has successfully handled appeals in the Seventh Circuit, the D.C.
 Circuit, the Third Circuit, and the Superior Court of Pennsylvania.
 She also leverages her litigation experience to help companies and other entities with emerging technologies strike a balance between innovation and risk management.